 In addition to achieving SolSmart Gold, Bartlett was presented with a Special Recognition Award by SolSmart.This Special Recognition Award celebrates and shines a light on communities that have gone above and beyond – earning at least 60% of the total points available in one or more of the eight SolSmart categories of Permitting; Planning, Zoning and Development; Inspection; Construction Codes; Solar Rights; Utility Engagement; Community Engagement; and Marketing, Development and Finance.

 Village of Bartlett Solar Policy Statement

 The solar permit fees are the same as any building permit.
 The fees are based on the cost of construction (see table 9-3-4 BBC).
 The Village does require that an Illinois Licensed Structural Engineer provide documentation and calculations that an existing roof structure will accommodate the existing roof loads and the new solar installation loads.
-The contractor and the licensed electrician shall be listed on the permit and 4 sets of plans, documentation and equipment specifications shall be submitted.
+The contractor and the licensed electrician shall be listed on the permit and 3 sets of plans, documentation and equipment specifications shall be submitted.
 Ground mounted systems shall be noted on a current plat of survey and shall meet all requirements for accessory structure use under the Village Zoning Ordinance.
-Plan reviews are turned around and permits issued within 3 days and inspections are scheduled as soon as they are requested.
+Plan reviews are turned around and permits issued within 3 days and inspections are scheduled as they are requested.

 Consumer Protection and Resources

 Resources for residents and businesses interested in installing solar:

 - Going Solar in America: A Guide for Homeowners Considering Solar PV In America's 50 Largest Cities

 - Solar Energy Industries Association - Consumer Protection Industry Resource Portal

 - Illinois Solar Energy Association Consumer Protection Business Code of Conduct